-The RTA is looking for three (3) Community Representatives to serve as Eligibility Review Board members for the ADA Paratransit Certification Formal Appeals program.
+The RTA is looking for three Community Representatives to serve as Eligibility Review Board members for the ADA Paratransit Certification Formal Appeals program.
 Community representatives are short-term contractual positions, not employees of the RTA.
-Candidates must be professionally affiliated with an organization that supports people with disabilities and have a basic understanding of public transportation in the RTA region and ADA Regulations.
+Candidates must be professionally affiliated with an organization that supports people with disabilities or have experience working with older adults and people with disabilities, and have a basic understanding of public transportation in the RTA region and ADA Regulations.
 People with disabilities who meet these requirements are encouraged to apply.
-Each Community Representative must be available to serve a minimum of a two-year term agreement beginning in 2023.
-After the completion of the first term, there may be an option to extend the agreement up to two (2) additional times, not to exceed four (4) years total.
-Learn how to apply by December 2, 2022.
+Each Community Representative must be available to serve a minimum of a two-year term agreement beginning in 2024.
+After the completion of the first term, there may be an option to extend the agreement up to two additional times, not to exceed four years total.
+Apply by December 15, 2023.

 The Americans with Disabilities Act of 1990 (ADA) requires public transit agencies to provide ADA complementary paratransit service for customers whose disability or health condition prevents them from using fixed route bus and rail services for some or all their trips.
 In this region, Pace operates ADA Paratransit service on behalf of CTA and Pace; as a commuter rail provider, the ADA does not require Metra to provide ADA Paratransit service.

 ADA Paratransit service is only to be provided as an alternative for an eligible fixed route trip that an individual cannot complete independently.
 It is important to note that having a disability does not automatically qualify an individual for ADA Paratransit; eligibility is based on an individual’s ability to use accessible fixed-route public transportation services for some or all their trips.